hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Whitelists.md

 To add an account to the accounts whitelist:

-1. On the _Whitelisted Accounts_ tab of the Permissioning Management Dapp, click the _Add Whitelisted Account_ button.
+1. On the _Accounts_ tab of the Permissioning Management Dapp, click the _Add Account_ button.
 The add Account Window displays.
-1. Enter the account address in the _Account Address_ field and click the _Add Whitelisted Account_ button.
+1. Enter the account address in the _Account Address_ field and click the _Add Account_ button.

 To remove an account from the accounts whitelist:

-1. On the _Whitelisted Accounts_ tab of the Permissioning Management Dapp, hover over the row of the account you are removing.
+1. On the _Accounts_ tab of the Permissioning Management Dapp, hover over the row of the account you are removing.
 A trash can displays.
 1. Click on the trash can.

 ## Update admins

-You can add or remove Admins in the same way as accounts, except on the _Admin Accounts_ tab.
+You can add or remove Admins in the same way as accounts, except on the _Admins_ tab.